kirby-deprecated-plugins/kirby-sync/docs/node.md

 ### plugin.sync.blueprint.prefix

-By default `synced-` is added as a blueprint filename prefix and with this config you can change it.
+By default `synced-` is added as a blueprint filename prefix.

 ### plugin.sync.parent

-Often it's good to have a parent page for the synced content on the node.

 By default `synced-data` is added as a blueprint parent.